Billy Donovan

 After 19 years at Florida, Donovan accepted an offer to coach the NBA's Oklahoma City Thunder in April 2015.
 In his first season with the team, the Thunder were division winners and reached the conference finals, where they lost to the Golden State Warriors in seven games after building a 3–1 series lead.
 In subsequent seasons under Donovan, the Thunder finished with winning records and never missed the playoffs but were unable to progress past the first round.
 He was named the NBA Coach's Association Coach of the Year after the 2019–20 season, but after a discussion with the Thunder front office regarding the "future direction of the team", he left by mutual agreement and accepted an offer to coach the Chicago Bulls in September 2020.

 Early life

 Donovan was born and raised in Rockville Centre on Long Island, New York along with an older sister, Margaret by his parents, Bill Donovan Sr. and Joan Donovan.
-Bill Donovan Sr. is the third leading scorer in the history of the Boston College Eagles men's basketball program, and he sometimes coached his only son's youth basketball teams, while working in the textile industry.
+Bill Donovan Sr. was the third leading scorer in the history of the Boston College Eagles men's basketball program when he graduated in 1962, and he sometimes coached his only son's youth basketball teams, while working in the textile industry.
 Billy Donovan Jr. attended St. Agnes Cathedral High School in Rockville Centre, where he played basketball under coach Frank Morris.
 Donovan was described as a "gym rat" who would play basketball as often as possible, even sneaking into his high school gymnasium late at night to practice.
 With Donovan starting at point guard, St. Agnes won the Long Island Catholic High School Championship during his senior year.